0x1eef/nanoc-webpack.rb/README.md

 __Option: "depends_on"__

-The filter supports a couple of options.
-The first option, "depends_on", informs nanoc what other files the entry point imports or requires.
-When a file being monitored by the "depend_on" option undergoes a change, nanoc will initiate a recompilation of the entry point:
+The "depends_on" informs nanoc what files an entry point imports or requires.
+When a file being tracked by the "depend_on" option undergoes a change, nanoc will initiate a recompilation of the entry point:

 ```ruby